oceanprotocol/docs/rewards/df-intro.md

 Passive rewards are the OCEAN rewards paid to Data Farmers just for locking their OCEAN tokens.

-veOCEAN holders can generate yield completely passively if they wish, though they are incentivized with larger real yield if they **actively participate** in farming yield from assets, or completing predictionc hallenges.
+veOCEAN holders can generate yield completely passively if they wish, though they are incentivized with larger real yield if they **actively participate** in farming yield from assets, or completing prediction challenges.

 <figure><img src="../.gitbook/assets/gif/passive-income.gif" alt=""><figcaption></figcaption></figure>